drfone logo

 launch drfone

 • Step 2.
-Connect your Android phone to the computer using the USB cable.
-Make sure you have enabled USB Debugging mode on your phone.
-The tool kit automatically pops up and asks you to confirm by tapping on "Erase All Data".
+Connect your Samsung Galaxy to the computer using a USB cable.
+Enable USB Debugging in Developer Options if prompted (Settings > About phone > tap "Build number" 7 times, then enable USB Debugging in Developer Options).
+The tool will automatically detect your device and prompt you to confirm by tapping "Erase All Data".

 type in delete